lyhiving/baserow2/docs/guides/running-baserow-locally.md

-# Demo environment
+# Running Baserow locally

-If you just want to try out Baserow on your local computer, it is best to start the demo environment via `docker-compose`.
+If you just want to try out Baserow on your local computer, it is best to use `docker-compose`.

 ## Installing requirements

 If you haven't already installed docker and docker-compose on your computer you can do so by following the instructions on https://docs.docker.com/desktop/.

-If you haven't already installed git you can do so by following the instructions on https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/.
+You will also need git installed which you can do by following the instructions on https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/.

-Once you have finished installing all the required software you should able to run the following commands in your terminal.
+Once you have finished installing all the required software you should be able to run the following commands in your terminal.

 ```